Hannah Ferrier Quitting ‘Below Deck Mediterranean’ After This Season

 “I’m probably done.”

 The chief stewardess told the outlet that she had decided to quit before the start of the current season.
-Whether we will see it all play out on the show, even Hannah didn’t know.
+Whether viewers will see it all play out on the show, even Hannah didn’t know.
 It is a “different season,” the star admitted.

 This statement comes on the heels of Season 4 of the yachting reality show where Hannah’s boss, Captain Sandy Yawn, questioned the chief stewardess’ passion.
 Hannah talked about this in the interview.
 She confessed that she wasn’t passionate about “boats and machines and anchor watches” or “table decor.”
 However, she was excited about whether “the guests have a good time.”